Major in German Language and Literature (1133)

 Minor in German Course Requirements

-With advisor’s approval, students may include up to three equivalent transfer courses from other colleges, universities, or non-Boston University study abroad programs.
-Minors must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from Boston University’s program in Dresden) on the Charles River Campus.
-Internships taken on study abroad programs may not be credited toward minor concentrations in German.
-A grade of C or higher is required in all courses taken toward the minor.
+With advisor’s approval, students may include up to three equivalent transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses on the Charles River Campus.

 Click here to view the German courses according to the BU Hub, color coded to fulfill the German minor requirements.